South Pacific Regional Fisheries Management Organisation

 Cooperating non-Contracting Parties (CNCPs)

-States or fishing entities whose vessels fish in the Convention Area are requested to become party to the Convention or to agree to cooperate fully in the implementation of conservation and management measures adopted by the Commission (See Article 32, Non-Parties).
+States or fishing entities whose vessels fish in the Convention Area are requested to become party to the Convention or to agree to cooperate fully in the implementation of conservation and management measures adopted by the Commission (see Article 32 of the Convention, Non-Parties).
 To facilitate such cooperation, the Commission has established Decision 2-2018 to allow recognition of the status of Cooperating non-Contracting Parties (CNCPs).

-Rule 9.1 of the Rules of Procedure regulate the admittance of other States or entities and organisations as Observers in the meetings of the Commission and its subsidiary bodies.
+Rule 9.1 of the Rules of Procedure regulates the admittance of other States or entities and organisations as Observers in the meetings of the Commission and its subsidiary bodies.

 States and other entities that have participated in the meetings of the SPRFMO